An Introduction to Medical Interventions for Autism

 While this information may seem overwhelming, it is important to know there is hope.

-When you properly treat underlying medical issues, many associated behaviors decrease or even disappear altogether, significantly improving outcome and quality of life.
-In short, autism is treatable!
+When you properly treat underlying medical issues, symptoms that impair your child's daily life can decrease or even disappear altogether, significantly improving outcome and quality of life.

 Furthermore, combining medical treatment and therapies is the most effective and fastest route to progress.
 Kids who are healthy and happy have an increased ability to learn and develop new skills.
 As your child expands their repertoire of skills, they become more independent, which improves their confidence and self-esteem.